x-board/x-board-protocol/docs/goals.md

 very well be gaps in what is implemented that are caused by ideas that are just not implemented yet.

 Implementation-based stabilization
 -----------------------------------

 While ideas are central to the design of the protocol, the existence of an actual implementation is central to the stabilization of the protocol.
 This can either be one of the host images of this project or a piece of software or hardware developed externally.
-If it is an external project, it will of course require cooperation in getting the protocol stable.
+If it is an external project, it will of course require cooperation with the project in getting the protocol stable.

 Guidelines promoting intuitiveness
 ----------------------------------